Chicago Midway Airport

 Located eight miles (13km) from downtown Chicago, Midway is well-connected to both the city and sister airport Chicago O'Hare by efficient public transport, including buses and the famous elevated 'L' train.

-The single terminal at Chicago Midway is a pleasant place, with a centralised shopping and dining area called Midway Boulevard.
+The single terminal at Chicago Midway is pleasant, with a centralised shopping and dining area called Midway Boulevard.
 The airport even has a multimedia Battle of Midway Memorial with 3D holographic projections of World War II ships and airplanes.

 Getting to the city

 Passengers transfering to Chicago can rent a car, or hire a limo or taxi.
-The Chicago Transit Authority's Orange Line runs from the airport to downtown Chicago, and Continental Airport Express has door-to-door service on shuttles leaving every 15 minutes.
+The Chicago Transit Authority's Orange Line runs from the airport to downtown Chicago.
+There are also bus services from the airport to throughout the city.
+The Continental Airport Express has door-to-door service on shuttles leaving every 15 minutes.

 Tel: +1 (773) 838-0600.
 Email: email@example.com